airgap-it/beacon-ios-sdk/README.md

 For more examples please see our `demo` app (WIP).

-### Create a Beacon client and listen for incoming messages
+### Create a Beacon wallet client and listen for incoming messages

 ```swift
 import BeaconCore